 1. Provide Clear Pricing

-On the other hand, if you add the extra costs at booking level, the total price becomes surprisingly high, encouraging users to quit midway.
+On the other hand, if you add the extra costs at the booking level, the total price becomes surprisingly high, encouraging users to quit midway.

 Experts recommend providing a breakdown of pricing – taxes, add-ons, etc. when showing your rates at the start of the booking process.
 Leverage STAAH’s Package Display feature to emphasize price break-down.